 |Race/Ethnicity||Number of Grads|

-Students from other countries are interested in Financial Planning, too.
-About 7.6% of those with this major are international students.
+Americans aren’t the only ones with an interest in Financial Planning.
+About 4.1% of those with this major are international students.

 How Much Do Financial Planning & Services Majors Make?